NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

  - `repairprobability`, as 64-bit floats representing the probability the unit transitions from forced outage to operational during a given simulation timestep, for each generator-storage unit in each timeperiod.
 Unitless.

+#### `demandresponses` group

+Information relating to the demand response only devices of the represented system is stored in the `demandresponses` group inside the root group.
+This group should contain nine datasets, one (named `_core`) providing core static data about each region and nine providing (potentially) time-varying data.

+The `_core` dataset should be a vector / one-dimensional array storing instances of a compound datatype with the following fields (in order):

+ 1. `name`: 128-byte ASCII string.
+Stores the **unique** name of each demand response.
+ 2. `category`: 128-byte ASCII string.
+Stores the category of each demand response.
+ 3. `region`: 128-byte ASCII string.
+Stores the region of each demand response.

+Each demand response in the system corresponds to a single instance of the compound datatype, so the vector should have as many elements as there are demand response in the system.

+The `demandresponse` group should also contain the following datasets describing (potentially) time-varying properties of the system demand resposne devices:

+ - `borrowcapacity`, as unsigned 32-bit integers representing maximum available borrowing capacity for each demand response unit in each timeperiod, expressed in units given by the `power_units` attribute.
+ - `paybackcapacity`, as unsigned 32-bit integers representing maximum available payback capacity for each demand response unit in each timeperiod, expressed in units given by the `power_units` attribute.
+ - `energycapacity`, as unsigned 32-bit integers representing maximum available borrowed load demand response capacity for each demand response unit in each timeperiod, expressed in units given by the `energy_units` attribute.
+ - `borrowefficiency`, as 64-bit floats representing the ratio of load injected into the demand response device's reservoir to load withdrawn from the grid, for each demand response unit in each timeperiod.
+Unitless.
+ - `paybackefficiency`, as 64-bit floats representing the ratio of load injected into the grid to load withdrawn from the demand response device's reservoir, for each demand response unit in each timeperiod.
+Unitless.
+ - `borrowed_energy_interest`, as 64-bit floats representing the interest borrowed load incurs across each timestep for each demand response device.
+A value greater than zero is growth, while a value less than zero is borrowed load decay.
+Unitless.
+ - `allowablepaybackperiod`, as unsigned 32-bit integers representing the maximum number of time steps a demand response device can hold borrowed load.
+Any energy still contained at the end of the period will be counted as unserved load for that hour.
+   Expressed in units given by the `timestep_unit` attribute.
+ - `failureprobability`, as 64-bit floats representing the probability the unit transitions from operational to forced outage during a given simulation timestep, for each demand response unit in each timeperiod.
+Unitless.
+ - `repairprobability`, as 64-bit floats representing the probability the unit transitions from forced outage to operational during a given simulation timestep, for each demand response unit in each timeperiod.
+Unitless.

 #### `interfaces` group